Ngorongoro Crater Travel Guide

 - See Empakaai Crater, the lesser-known, younger sister of Ngorongoro Crater

-When To Visit Ngorongoro
+When to visit Ngorongoro

-By air: There are daily flights from Arusha to Lake Manyara Airstrip, from where it is a scenic, one-and-a-half hour trip to the crater.
+By air - There are daily flights from Arusha to Lake Manyara Airstrip.
+From there, it's a scenic one-and-a-half hour trip to the Ngorongoro Crater.
 Arusha is served by two airports.
 Domestic Arusha Airport has daily flights from numerous local destinations while Kilimanjaro International Airport has daily flights from local, African and international airlines.